Founder and Managing Director

-With Kerry and the family I like to travel, go on day trips, cook and play games.
-To keep active I go to the gym, do a bit of running, ride a mountain bike and play five a side football.
+I like to travel, go on day trips, cook and play games.
+To keep active I go to the gym, do a bit of running, ride a mountain bike and play five-a-side football.

 I love technology and I've pretty much automated our entire home with smart lighting, heating and security systems.
 It means I never have to nag the kids to turn off the lights.
-Unfortunately, we don't have toilets which flush themselves yet.
 I've pretty much got every gadget you can think of and I must admit I'm a bit of an Apple fan.
-I use my MacBook, my iPhone, and my iPad every single day, and my other favourite toys are my Nikon digital camera and my drone
+I use my MacBook, my iPhone, and my iPad every single day, and my other favourite toys are my Nikon digital camera and my drone.

 Something people don’t know about you?